bestchanges/spring-template-app/spring-configuration-best-practice.md

 ## Pass passwords by env

-We do not use [Vault](https://projects.spring.io/spring-vault/), but still need to give the password to spring-config application.
+We do not use [Vault](https://projects.spring.io/spring-vault/) yet, but still need to give the password to spring-config.

 We use environment variables for that.

-The varable itsellf can be set in docker-compose.yml.

 ```
 spring: